West Branch Hydraulic Improvements and Restoration Project – DuPage County Stormwater Management

-The following article was written by Jonathan Koepke, CPESC, Division Manager at ENCAP, and was published in Stormwater Solutions Magazine in 2011.
+The following article was written by Jonathan Koepke, CPESC, General Manager at ENCAP, Inc., and was published in Stormwater Solutions Magazine in 2011.

 Urbanization and land development in the 1930s-1960s in the near western suburbs of the Chicago Region has lead to a significant impact on the ecology and hydrology of the Des Plaines River watershed.
 A tributary to the Des Plaines River known as Silver Creek runs in back of and between industrial parks, shopping malls, roadways, and residences as it makes its way to the Des Plaines River.
 Over the course of the last thirty to forty years, the downstream sections of Silver Creek have experiences significant erosion including channel scour and stream bank loss.
 Because much of this section of the creek runs behind and adjacent to homes, streambank erosion was of serious concern to residents and the Village of Melrose Park.